xplyce/DAI-2022-HTTP-Infra/README.md

 ## Objectives

 The first objective of this lab is to get familiar with software tools that will allow us to build a **complete web infrastructure**.
 By that, we mean that we will build an environment that will allow us to serve **static and dynamic content** to web browsers.
-To do that, we will see that the **apache httpd server** can act both as a **HTTP server** and as a **reverse proxy**.
+To do that, we will see how to configure a **Web server** and a **reverse proxy**.
 We will also see that **express.js** is a JavaScript framework that makes it very easy to write dynamic web apps.

 The second objective is to implement a simple, yet complete, **dynamic web application**.
 We will create **HTML**, **CSS** and **JavaScript** assets that will be served to the browsers and presented to the users.
 The JavaScript code executed in the browser will issue asynchronous HTTP requests to our web infrastructure (**AJAX requests**) and fetch content generated dynamically.

 The third objective is to practice our usage of **Docker**.
 All the components of the web infrastructure will be packaged in custom Docker images (we will create at least 3 different images).
+We will also use **Docker compose** to define a complete infrastructure with several components.

 ## General instructions

 * This is a **BIG** lab and you will need a lot of time to complete it.
-* We have prepared webcasts for a big portion of the lab (**what can get you the "base" grade of 4.5**).
+* We have prepared webcasts for a big portion of the lab.
 * Be aware that the webcasts have been recorded in 2016.
 There is no change in the list of tasks to be done, but of course **there are some differences in the details**.
 For instance, the Docker images that we use to implement the solution have changed a bit and you will need to do **some adjustments to the scripts**.
 This is part of the work and we ask you to document what the required adaptations in your report.
 * The webcasts present one solution.
-Feeling adventurous and want to propose another one (for instance, by using nginx instead apache httpd, or django instead of express.js)?
+Feeling adventurous and want to propose another one (for instance, by using Django or Deno instead of express.js)?
 Go ahead, we **LOVE** that.
 Make sure to document your choices in the report.
 If you are not sure if your choice is compatible with the list of acceptance criteria?
 Not sure about what needs to be done to get the extra points?
 Reach out to the teaching team. **Learning to discuss requirements with a "customer"** (even if this one pays you with a grade and not with money) is part of the process!
 * To get **additional points**, you will need to do research in the documentation by yourself (we are here to help, but we will not give you step-by-step instructions!).
 To get the extra points, you will also need to be creative (do not expect complete guidelines).
 * The lab can be done in **groups of 2 students**.
 You will learn very important skills and tools, which you will need to next year's courses.
 You cannot afford to skip this content if you want to survive next year.
 Essentially, this means that it's a pretty bad idea to only have one person in the group doing the job...
 * Read carefully all the **acceptance criteria**.